Unleash/unleash-edge/README.md

 ## Running Unleash Edge

+Edge provides a range of powerful ways in which you can run it.
+For a standard production configuration we recommend the following:

+- [Run in Edge mode](#edge): Edge mode connects to your upstream Unleash and syncs feature flags and tokens.
+This should be the default mode that you choose for most Edge configurations in production.
+- Start Edge with initialization tokens: Edge mode allows you to specify a set of tokens on startup that Edge will use to hydrate data ahead of time.
+This means that Edge will have the data it requires to respond to frontend API requests and client API requests will not need to hydrate data on demand. **If you are running Edge behind a load balancer and making use of the frontend API, setting startup tokens is necessary for predictable responses from Edge.**
+- Choose a appropriate scope for your initialization tokens: We recommend using one wildcard token per environment.
+This gives more predictability over the resources that Edge will use at runtime.
+If Edge needs to run in a sensitive context, starting Edge with tokens that are scoped to all the projects that downstream SDKs are expected to consume is okay.

 Unleash Edge is compiled to a single binary.
 You can configure it by passing in arguments or setting environment variables.